Convert Your Wood Burning Fireplace to Propane

 If you already have a propane fireplace, you know the ease of getting a roaring fire going.
 Just flip a switch or use the remote control, and you’ve got the home fires burning.

 Sometimes, however, the fire may not appear.
 This often happens because of a lack of maintenance.
-We’ve got some troubleshooting tips that may help you get your propane fireplace running again.
+Here are four steps to identify the issue and fix it.